-6400.18(h) - A Department-certified incident investigator shall conduct the investig following incidents: Death that occurs during the provision of service.
-Inpatient admission to a hospital as a result of an accidental or unexplained injury caused by a staff person, another individual or during the use of a rest.
-18h Neglect.
+6400.18(h) - A Department-certified incident investigator shall conduct the investigation of the following incidents: Death that occurs during the provision of service.
+Inpatient admission to a hospital as a result of an accidental or unexplained injury or an injury caused by a staff person, another individual or during the use of a restraint.
+Abuse.
+18h Abuse.
+Neglect.
 Exploitation.
-Injury requiring treatment beyond first aid as a result of an accidental or uninjury or an injury caused by a staff person, another individual or during the use of a rest.
+Injury requiring treatment beyond first aid as a result of an accidental or unexplained injury or an injury caused by a staff person, another individual or during the use of a restraint.
 Theft or misuse of individual funds.
 A violation of individual rights.

-Discussion: All of the above except for: e incident types must be investigated by a Department-certified investigator as of February 2, 2020
+Discussion: